zaphosting/docs/en/gameserver_gameswitch.md

 ![image](https://user-images.githubusercontent.com/13604413/159170847-33972191-3c8c-46eb-9549-857b903d3e6f.png)

 If the slot price changes, your booked slots will automatically be adjusted.

-Attention: If the slot price is reduced below the slot price for the installed games, then those games will be deleted!
+> Note: If the slot price is reduced below the slot price for the installed games, then those games will be deleted!

 ![image](https://user-images.githubusercontent.com/13604413/159170851-18689a22-7ac4-4697-95ab-0ec179c7560d.png)